 While there is no known cure for autism, there are treatment and education approaches that may reduce some of the challenges associated with the condition.
 Treatments for autism or interventions—especially early in a child’s life—may help lessen disruptive behaviors and education can teach self-help skills that allow for greater independence.

 But, just as there is no one symptom or behavior that identifies all individuals with ASD, there is no single treatment that will be effective for everyone on the spectrum.
-Depending on your child’s needs, he or she may benefit from speech therapy, occupational therapy, sensory integration therapy, or applied behavior analysis.
+Depending on your child’s needs, he or she may benefit from speech therapy, occupational therapy, sensory integration therapy, or behavioral consultation.

-Most professionals do agree that early intervention is important and that most individuals with autism respond well to highly structured, specialized programs.
-An effective treatment program for a child or adult with autism will build on their interests, offer a predictable schedule, teach tasks as a series of simple steps, actively engage attention in highly structured activities, and provide regular reinforcement of behavior.
+Most professionals agree that early intervention is important and that most individuals with autism respond well to uniquely tailored, evidence based, specialized programs.
 Parental involvement has also emerged as a major factor in treatment success.